Infections transmitted in swimming pools - minimising contamination

 Chlorine and bromine based disinfectants are the only satisfactory pool and spa disinfectants recognised by NSW Health for use in public swimming pools and spa pools.
 They also oxidise and destroy some organic chemicals which may enter the pool.
 These disinfectants provide a readily measurable residual in the pool water.
 Each disinfectant has its advantages and disadvantages and pool operators should consider any disinfectant or disinfectant system carefully before use.

 All public swimming pools and spas must, as a minimum, have continuous metered dosing equipment to continuously dose the disinfectant.
 Automatic dosing equipment should be used it is important to respond quickly to changes in chlorine demand in busy pools.
 Dosing systems must be active while the pool or spa is open and for at least one hour before and after the pool is open.

-Efficient chlorine pools operate on the chemical process known as breakpoint chlorination which can only be reliably and constantly achieved with dosing equipment (see separate Fact Sheet - Continuous Breakpoint Chlorination).
+Efficient chlorine pools operate on the chemical process known as breakpoint chlorination which can only be reliably and constantly achieved with dosing equipment (see Continuous breakpoint chlorination).

 - Increasing pH decreases disinfection power so that above pH 7.6, chlorination is ineffective and above pH 8.0, bromination is less effective.

 - Stabiliser (cyanurate) should not exceed 50mg/L as disinfection becomes ineffective and chlorine levels should be increased if stabiliser is used.
 Stabiliser is not suitable for use with bromination.